 In the state of Virginia, whether the driver is a resident or just passing through the state, it is very important that he/she is well informed about Virginia’s speeding and traffic laws.
 Speeding violation and rash operation of a vehicle are considered very serious offenses in Virginia.
 This state treats speeding violations harshly compared to other states because its legislators want to keep people safe by making the roads safer.

-Reckless driving in the state of Virginia is considered as a first class misdemeanor.
-It is a criminal offense and punishments can reach a fine of $2,500, possible jail time of up to 12 months and having the driver’s driving license revoked.
-Reckless driving forbids the driver from driving over 80 miles per hour or on any speed that is 20 miles per hour over the limit.
+Rash operation of a vehicle in the state of Virginia is considered as a first class misdemeanor.
+It is a criminal offense and punishments can reach a fine of $2,500, possible jail time of up to 12 months and having the driver’s riding license revoked.
+Rash operation of a vehicle forbids the driver from driving over 80 miles per hour or on any speed that is 20 miles per hour over the limit.

 This first-class misdemeanor has the same level of offense as driving under the influence.
 That is how serious this offense is taken.

 If the vehicle operator speeds he/she should know which road’s tickets will cost more, the operator can expect to pay $6 for every mile over the limit he/she was driving.
 This fee jumps up to $7 per mile over when driving in an educational institution or work zone and $8 per mile over in a residential area.
 Drivers should avoid speeding on such roads due to their high punishments and risks.